 Firstbeat uses “a combination of heart rate, respiration rate derived from heart rate variability, and a third variable provided by the Firstbeat analytic engine that allows the model to reliably detect current oxygen consumption as it corresponds to the intensity of your physical activity.”
 On top of that, the user manually marks their exercise times to the mandatory wellness diary.
 I thought this manual entry would be a way for Firstbeat to verify the reason for your raised heart rate to be exercise and not something else, but as we’ll discover later, that’s not necessarily the case.

-Oura relies mostly on “extremely sensitive 3D accelerometer” – so in other words, your hand movement – but they do combine your height, age, weight and sex to produce the final estimates of physical activity, energy expenditure and number of steps taken (more on steps in a moment).
+Oura relies mostly on a 3D accelerometer – so in other words, your hand movement – but they do combine your height, age, weight and sex to produce the final estimates of physical activity, energy expenditure and number of steps taken (more on steps in a moment).
 Not ideal, but honestly, it’s probably the best you can expect from a ring.
 Oura doesn’t have on-demand HR monitoring, but you can still manually input any workouts you’ve done in order to get accurate calorie burns for those periods at least.

 Before delving into the results, here’s a short summary of the three days that were tracked.
 This is important to know as it gives context to the results: